recoveryhub/edition_template/paratext/docs/6-metadata-guide.md

 Any additional genres or pages can use the `layout: default`, or one of the above; feel free to try them out and see which fits best.

 #### TEI layout
-- All TEI files, regardless of genre, will use `layout: TEI`.
-This will be automatically filled in when you run the `tei_to_html.rb` script to transform your TEI/XML files.
+- All TEI files, regardless of genre, will use `layout: tei`.
+This will be automatically filled in if you run the `tei_to_html.rb` script to transform your TEI/XML files.
 You'll only need to worry about it if you make changes to the files in `_texts` directly.

 #### Pagination
 `layout: paginate` can be used to add Previous / Next links to book chapters, periodicals, and paratext.
 Book chapters will be grouped by matching `book_title:`, allowing you to separate pagination for separate books.
 If you use `layout: paginate` for periodicals or paratext, the Previous / Next pagination will cycle through all files in that category/genre.
 Poems and TEI files do not work with `layout: paginate` at this time.